Creating Test Suite

 A maximum of 500 entities can be linked at once.

-Use Case: This feature is useful to link test case to a test suite without searching them individually.
-For example, users have list of test case keys to be linked to a test suite, they can use this option to link the test cases directly.
-This feature will save the users' time in searching test cases in different folders and link them.
+This helps link test cases to a test suite without searching for them individually.
+For example, if users have a list of test case keys, they can enter the keys and link the test cases directly.
+This saves time by avoiding manual searches across folders.

 Linking from Test Case

-• Test case entity keys will be ignored if the test case is not found, archived, or "Not Approved" (if eSignature is enabled).
+• Test case entity keys are ignored if the test case is not found, archived, or "Not Approved" (if eSignature is enabled).

-• If a test case key is listed multiple times, it will be linked only once.
+• A test case key listed multiple times is linked only once.

-• The latest version of a test case will not replace an older version if the older version is already linked.
-Only unarchived versions will be linked.
+• The latest version of a test case does not replace an older version that is already linked.

 • Skip Duplicate Linkage:

-• On: The latest version will be ignored if an older version is already linked.
+• On: The system ignores the latest version if an older version is already linked.

-• Off: The latest version will be linked regardless of existing versions.
+• Off: The system ignores the latest version regardless of existing versions.

 Linking From Requirement

-• The entity key will be ignored if the relevant requirement key is not found or is archived.
+• The entity key is ignored if the relevant requirement key is not found or is archived.

-• On: Test cases already linked to the test suite are ignored; only the remaining test cases are linked.
+• On: The system ignores test cases already linked to the test suite; only the remaining test cases are linked.

-• Off: All test cases (unarchived version) are linked, regardless of previous linkages.
+• Off: The system links all unarchived test cases regardless of previous linkages.

 Publication date: